 Low performance is defined as having productivity that ranks in the bottom 25 percent of routes within a category and time period.
 High performance is defined as having productivity levels in the top 25 percent of routes within a category and time period.
-Routes that perform poorly on both measures are identified as the first candidates for potential reduction.
+Routes in the bottom 25 percent on both productivity measures are identified as the first candidates for potential reduction.